acoppes/acoppes/site/_drafts/ecs2.markdown

   width: 100
 ---

-Even though the [previous part](/2023/07/13/design-decisions-when-building-games-using-ecs.html) covered a lot of aspects on how I am using ECS (entity component system) when making games, I have a couple of new examples and stories to share.
+Even though the [previous part](/2023/07/13/design-decisions-when-building-games-using-ecs.html) covered a lot of aspects on how I am using ECS (entity component system) when making games, I have new examples and stories to share :smiley:.

-For the ECS solution I decided to use [leoecs-lite](https://github.com/LeoECSCommunity/ecslite), with my own systems and tools over it, and I used this solution for my game jams and also for my current in development game Ship Miner:
+For the ECS solution I decided to use [leoecs-lite](https://github.com/LeoECSCommunity/ecslite), with my own systems and tools over it.
+I am using this for game jams and for my game Ship Miner:

 <div class="post-image">
 <video controls width="100%" autoplay="autoplay" muted="muted">